Ben Stokes has no worries over James Anderson in fifth Ashes Test

 Stokes named an unchanged XI at the Kia Oval.

-England captain Ben Stokes had no qualms about thrusting James Anderson into this week’s Ashes decider, insisting the veteran remains “the greatest fast bowler to play the game”.
+England captain Ben Stokes had no qualms about thrusting James Anderson into this week’s fifth Ashes Test, insisting the veteran remains “the greatest fast bowler to play the game”.

 Stokes named an unchanged XI at the Kia Oval, where his side will be attempting to draw the series 2-2 and spoil Australia’s party, keeping faith with a player who turns 41 on day four.